-NOTE FROM ADRIENNE: This is the spiralizer that I have.
+This is the spiralizer that I have.
 It is surprisingly sturdy and very affordable.
-(It would make a great Christmas gift for the whole foodie with everything .)
+(It would make a great gift for the whole foodie who has everything :-).)

-While most pasta primavera dishes are typically paired with an oil and vinegar dressing, I thought this would be nice with a ‘cream' type sauce, such as the one I used in my Creamy Cauliflower Alfredo.
+While most pasta primavera dishes are typically paired with an oil and vinegar dressing, I thought this would be nice with a ‘cream' type sauce.

 I paired the eggplant noodles with whole grain pasta in order to entice my little girl (she loves pasta), but I ate the eggplant noodles plain, and it was scrumptious!
 The sauce really makes it, and all of the vegetables taste delicious together!